matrix-org/matrix-encrypt-attachment/README.md

-# matrix-encrypt-attachment
+# Matrix Encrypt Attachment

- Handle encryption of files attached to matrix events
+Encrypt and decrypt files using AES-GCM in the browser and NodeJS.

+Encodes the AES key, IV and a SHA-256 hash of the content in a format that could be attached to an instant message.